abmist/s1ci/README.md

 ### Data
 There are two json files:

-* information.json which contain data about speakers and partners.
+* *information.json* which contain data about speakers and partners.
-* partners.json which contains partners’ logos –which jpg files are kept in css/images.
+* *partners.json* which contains partners’ logos –which jpg files are kept in css/images.

 ### Services

-There are three services that allow model data (information.json and partners.json) to be retrieved and passed on to controllers via dependency injection.
+There are three services that allow model data to be retrieved and passed on to controllers via dependency injection.

-* ProgrammeService
+* *ProgrammeService*
-* SpeakersService
+* *SpeakersService*
-* PartnersService
+* *PartnersService*

-There have been used Factory methods and $http services to generate HTTP requests and return promise objects of information.json and partners.json –*which will be employed in controllers*.
+There have been used *Factory* methods and *$http* services to generate HTTP requests and return promise objects of data stored in *information.json* and *partners.json* –which will be employed in controllers.

 ### Controllers

 There are eight controllers.

-* Three of them (ProgrammeController, SpeakersController and Partnerscontroller) are used to handle data retrieved from services injected and pass them on to their respective views to populate the templates.
+* Three of them (*ProgrammeController*, *SpeakersController* and *Partnerscontroller*) are used to handle data retrieved from services injected and pass them on to their respective views to populate the templates.
 These services contain *then()* functions (promise resolved) and *catch()* functions (promise rejected).
-* ContactController manages contact information.
+* *ContactController* manages contact information.
-* NavigationCtrl is used to highlight the current page in the animated side navbar.
+* *NavigationController* is used to highlight the current page in the animated side navbar.
-* The rest of controllers (HomeController, VenueController and TermsController) are used just for showing the title of the template (in order to use two-way data binding as much as possible).
+* The rest of controllers (*HomeController*, *VenueController* and *TermsController*) are used just for showing the title of the template (in order to use two-way data binding as much as possible).

 ### Directives

 There are four custom directives restricted as *‘E’* (elements).
 They make the code lighter and reusable.

-*Two of them, speakersInfo and partnersInfo, show the model data (information.json and partners.json) using templateURL (these templates are located in templates/directives).
+*Two of them, *speakersInfo* and *partnersInfo*, show the model data using templateURL (these templates are located in templates/directives).
-*The other two custom directives, mapSummit and mapOffice, are used for Google maps.
+*The other two custom directives, *mapSummit* and *mapOffice*, are used for Google maps.

 Other functionalities used in the project: built-in directives (*ng-click*, *ng-repeat*, etc.); *orderBy* filter